cakephp/docs/en/development/testing.rst

     DATABASE_PHP

 This ensures that you'll always have the correct database configuration that Jenkins requires.
 Do the same for any other configuration files you need to.
-Its often a good idea to drop and re-create the database before each build as well.
+It's often a good idea to drop and re-create the database before each build as well.
 This insulates you from chained failures, where one broken build causes others to fail.
 Add another *shell script step* to the build that contains the following::

     mysql -u jenkins -pcakephp_jenkins -e 'DROP DATABASE jenkins_test; CREATE DATABASE jenkins_test';